kmccleary3301/exllama/README.md

 This is a fork of jllllll's python package version of exllama.
 This fork adds simplified llm support for langchain.

+I copied the implementation from [CoffeeVampir3's langchain example](https://github.com/CoffeeVampir3/exllama-langchain-example/blob/master/langchain_ex.py), although some changes needed to be made because of errors with pydantic.
+Specifically, they have deprecated root_validation, and updating it causes errors.
+Langchain has included pydantic_v1 in there package to avoid this issue, so my modification is simply substituting the pydantic import with langchain's version.

 The remainder of the readme is unchanged from jllllll's repository, except for the installation commands.